Paramedic Program Disclosures

 Exposure Disclaimer

 During the course of your EMS Program, students may be exposed to, or asked to participate in, situations that could possibly expose them to hazardous or infectious disease situations.
-Exposure may include the following:
+Exposure may include (but is not limited to) the following:

 Hepatitis